-This post is fixed term to 31st January 2024, and is available from 1st February, 2022.
-The salary will be on the Academic scale for a Research Fellow, Grade 6, £40,611 - £46,119 per annum (inclusive of London Weighting).
+The post is funded for 1 year until 31 December 2022, with the potential for an extension up to 1 year subject to funder agreement to a no-cost extension.
+The salary will be on the Academic scale, Grade 6 scale in the range £40,611 - £46,119 per annum (inclusive of London Weighting).
 The post will be subject to the LSHTM terms and conditions of service.
 Annual leave entitlement is 30 working days per year, pro rata for part time staff.
-In addition to this there are discretionary "Director's Days".
+In addition to this there are discretionary "Wellbeing Days".
 Membership of the Pension Scheme is available.